-As an AKC writer, I frequently come across the 10 percent rule.
+As a dog owner, I frequently come across the 10-percent rule.
 It sounds simple.
 “Treats should not make up more than 10 percent of your dog’s diet,” say veterinarians everywhere.

 I’ve quoted this so many times I’ve lost count, but then, as I was in the middle of a training session with my dog, treat bag full of tiny treats, I had a crisis of faith.

 What does 10 percent of a dog’s daily diet actually mean?